Quantum Ergodicity on Graphs : from Spectral to Spatial Delocalization: Introduction

 \begin{cor} If the graphs $G_N$ form an expander family and satisfy \emph{\textbf{(BST)}} and if the disorder $\eps$ is small enough, the conclusions of Theorems \ref{thm:2} and \ref{thm:1} hold true for $\cP_\eps$-a.e. realization $(\omega_N)\in \widetilde{\Omega}$, with $I_1= (-\lambda_0,\lambda_0)$. \end{cor}

 This gives a rich enough family of examples where the assumptions of Theorems \ref{thm:2} and \ref{thm:1} hold true.
 Thus the conclusions of the theorems hold for any observables $a_N, K_N$.
-If in addition $K_N$ is independent on the disorder, some extra averaging takes place, and we may replace $\langle\mathbf{K}\rangle_{\lambda +i\eta_0} $ by a simpler average as follows.
+If in addition $a_N$ or $K_N$ are independent of the disorder, some extra averaging takes place, and we may replace $\langle\mathbf{K}\rangle_{\lambda +i\eta_0} $ by a simpler average as follows.

 \begin{thm} Assume that \textbf{\emph{(POT)}}, \textbf{\emph{(EXP)}} and \textbf{\emph{(BST)}} hold.
 Given $(\omega_N)\in \widetilde{\Omega}$, let $(\psi_i^{\omega_N})_{i=1}^N$ be an orthonormal basis of eigenfunctions of $H_N^{\omega}=\mathcal{A}_N+W^{\omega_N}$ in $\ell^2(V_N)$, with corresponding eigenvalues $(\lambda_i^{\omega_N})_{i=1}^N$.